savanesoff/devtools-fps/README.md

 ## Configuration

-You can further configure `devtools-fps` by using `.config()` method to customize it`s appearance, size, position and buffer size.
+You can further configure `devtools-fps` by using `.config()` method to customize it`s appearance, size, position and buffer size:

 ```ts
 // config type